Veryan4/monitor-url/README.md

 You can use:
 `./mvnw spring-boot:run`

-The lookup the following in your browser:
+Then lookup the following in your browser:
 `localhost:9000`